Campus Community

 American Chemical Society (ACS) is an international educational and scientific society devoted to members of the chemical profession.
 Campus chapters are designed to bring together students interested in chemistry, biochemistry, and chemical engineering to meet various learning and service objectives.
 The Eastern University chapter has won several grants and national recognition awards for participation in community interaction projects with elementary school students.

-AMA Collegiate - The American Marketing Association (AMA) is a national professional organization striving to be the most relevant force and voice, shaping the practice of marketing in the world.
+American Marketing Association (AMA) Collegiate is a national professional organization striving to be the most relevant force and voice, shaping the practice of marketing in the world.
 AMA Collegiate is the official undergraduate student organization facilitating leadership, intellectual exploration, career development and community enhancing activities in the discipline of marketing.
 The chapter’s goal is to provide tomorrow’s marketing professionals the resources and skills to continue to advance the industry.
 Students across all fields of study are invited to join.

 Black Student League endeavors to bring all black students at Eastern into a closer fellowship and to promote black culture on campus.

-The Eastern University Health and Medical (EUHM) Club - The student president and the faculty advisor work together to provide Pre-Med students with many enriching opportunities.
+The Eastern University Health and Medical (EUHM) Club, student president, and the faculty advisor work together to provide Pre-Med students with many enriching opportunities.
 The club visits local medical schools in the area to attend their open houses and invites guest speakers to campus to talk about their medical programs.
 Furthermore, the club provides the opportunity for students to discuss questions about the MCAT, science courses and the application process.
-All students interested in medical, veterinary, and dental schools as well as physician assistant programs and other careers in the health professions are invited to join the EUHM club.
+All students interested in medical, veterinary, and dental schools as well as physician assistant programs and other careers in the health professions are invited to join the EUHM Club.

 Bridges helps undergraduate and graduate international students adjust to American life and feel at home, and promotes fellowship among its members.